Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Notations and Preliminaries

-\begin{remark} It is easy to check that $\Funset_{\Data}$ is equicontinuous when $\Funset_{\Data}$ is uniformly bounded.
-But the equicontinuity is unusable to verify the weak* convergence.
-Usually the weak* equicontinuity is an important condition for the proof of the weak* convergence.
-Unfortunately, the weak* equicontinuity is too strong to check for the real data because a weakly* convergent subnet may be divergent or may be even unbounded.
-We here consider a weaker condition which is easy to check in many learning problems.
-For the classical data, Lemma \ref{Lm:weak-equicont} guarantees that the classical $\Funset_{\Data}$ satisfies the relative compactness in $\Banach_{\ast}$ which is equivalent to the weak* equicontinuity on $\Ball_{\Banach}$.
-This shows that the relative compactness of $\Funset_{\Data}$ in $\Banach_{\ast}$ is a nature condition.
-Moreover, if $\Funset_{\Data}$ is weakly* equicontinuous or bounded weakly* equicontinuous, then $\Funset_{\Data}$ is weakly* equicontinuous on $\Ball_{\Banach}$, and if $\Funset_{\Data}$ is weakly* equicontinuous on $\Ball_{\Banach}$, then $\Funset_{\Data}$ is equicontinuous.
-The weak* equicontinuity of $\Funset_{\Data}$ on $\Ball_{\Banach}$ can be roughly seen as the intermediate condition.
-The intermediate condition of the generalized data further implies the special weak* equicontinuity of the empirical risk functions such as Condition (II$'$) in Section \ref{sec:ConThm} for the proof of the convergence theorems. \end{remark}
+\begin{remark} It can be readily verified that $\Funset_{\Data}$ is equicontinuous, when $\Funset_{\Data}$ is uniformly bounded.
+However, equicontinuity is not helpful for verifying weak* convergence.
+Weak* equicontinuity typically serves as a crucial condition in proving weak* convergence.
+Unfortunately, the condition of weak* equicontinuity is excessively strict to be validated using real data because a weakly* convergent subnet may be divergent or unbounded.
+We are considering a less stringent condition that can be easily verified in numerous machine learning problems.
+For classical input data, Lemma \ref{Lm:weak-equicont} ensures that $\Funset_{\Data}$ satisfies relative compactness in $\Banach_{\ast}$ which is equivalent to weak* equicontinuity on $\Ball_{\Banach}$.
+This illustrates that the relative compactness of $\Funset_{\Data}$ in $\Banach_{\ast}$ is a fundamental condition.
+Moreover, if $\Funset_{\Data}$ is weakly* equicontinuous or bounded weakly* equicontinuous, then $\Funset_{\Data}$ is weakly* equicontinuous on $\Ball_{\Banach}$.
+If $\Funset_{\Data}$ is weakly* equicontinuous on $\Ball_{\Banach}$, then $\Funset_{\Data}$ is equicontinuous.
+The weak* equicontinuity of $\Funset_{\Data}$ on $\Ball_{\Banach}$ can be viewed as an intermediate condition.
+The intermediate condition of linear-functional data also implies the specific weak* equicontinuity of empirical risk functions, exemplified by Condition (II$'$) in Section \ref{sec:ConThm} for proving the convergence theorems. \end{remark}